CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 - Common transport interfaces provide a shared foundation for CPU and GPU execution, with backend-specific adaptation where the hardware requires it.

 The choice therefore preserves an expressive starting point while providing a path to compiled execution.
-It also introduces the constraints discussed in the remainder of this page.
+Those goals introduce the constraints discussed below.

 Staged Methods Development
 --------------------------